The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Multipole linear electrodynamic traps. Discussion and area of applications

 \subsection{Regions of stability in multipole traps.
 Discussion}

-A linear quadrupole Paul trap uses a combination of time varying and static electric potentials, to create a trapping configuration that confines charged particles such as ions, electrons, positrons, micro or nanoparticles (NPs) \cite{Kno15, Orsz16, Hart17}.
-A radiofrequency (RF) or a.c. voltage is used in order to generate an oscillating quadrupole potential in the $x-y$ plane, which achieves radial confinement of the trapped particles.
+A linear quadrupole Paul trap uses a combination of time varying and static electric potentials in order to create a trapping configuration that confines charged particles such as ions, electrons, positrons, and micro or nanoparticles (NPs) \cite{Orsz16, Kno15, Hart17}.
+A radiofrequency (RF) or a.c. voltage is used in order to generate an oscillating quadrupole potential in the $x-y$ plane which achieves radial confinement of the trapped particles.
 Axial confinement of positively charged ions (particles) is achieved by means of a static potential applied between two endcap electrodes located at the trap ends, along the trap axis ($z$ plane).
-The RF or a.c. field induces an effective potential which harmonically confines particles in a region where the field exhibits a minimum, under conditions of dynamic stability \cite{Ghosh95, Major05, March05, Vini15, Libb18}.
-As it is almost impossible to achieve quadratic a.c. and d.c. endcap potentials for the whole trap volume, it can be assumed that near the trap axis the electric potential can be regarded as harmonic, which is a sufficiently accurate approximation.
+The RF or a.c. field induces an effective potential which harmonically confines particles in a region where the trapping field exhibits a minimum, under conditions of dynamic stability \cite{Major05, March05, Vini15, Libb18}.
+As it is almost impossible to achieve quadratic a.c. and d.c. endcap potentials for the whole trap volume, it can be assumed that near the trap axis the electric potential can be regarded as harmonic which is a sufficiently accurate approximation.

-Stable confinement of a single ion in the radio-frequency (RF) field of a Paul trap is well known, as the Mathieu equations of motion can be analytically solved \cite{Ghosh95, Major05, March05}.
+As already pointed out, a single ion can experience stable confinement in the RF field of a quadrupole Paul trap.
 This is no longer the case for high-order multipole fields where the equations of motion do not admit an analytical solution.
-In that case particle dynamics is quite complex, as it is described by non-linear, coupled, non-autonomous equations of motion.
-The solutions for such system can only be found by performing a numerical integration \cite{Major05, Fort10a, March05, Rieh04}.
+In the latter case particle dynamics is quite complex, as it is described by non-linear, coupled, non-autonomous equations of motion.
+The solutions for such system can only be found by performing numerical integrations \cite{Major05, Fort10a, March05, Rieh04}.
 The assumption of an effective trapping potential still holds and ion dynamics can be separated into a slow drift (the {\em secular motion}) and the rapid oscillating micromotion \cite{Otto09, Champ09}.
 The effective potential in case of an ideal cylindrical multipole trap can be expressed as

-where $V_{ac}$ is the amplitude of the RF field and $n$ is the number of poles (for example $n=2$ for a quadrupole trap, $n = 4$ for an octupole trap and $n = 6$ for a 12-pole trap).
-The larger the value of $n$, the flatter the potential created within the trap centre and the steeper the potential close to the trap electrodes.
+where $V_{ac}$ is the amplitude of the RF field and $n$ represents the number of poles (for example, $n = 2$ for a quadrupole trap, $n = 4$ for an octopole trap and $n = 6$ for a 12-pole trap).
+The larger the value of $n$, the flatter the potential created in the trap centre and the steeper the potential close to the trap electrodes.